chamons/incremental-society/docs/Gameplay.md

 This document lays out some gameplay systems and plans to be tested out.
 It is a living document, and will change, but the game may diverge over time.
 That's ok, it's a map, nothing more.

-There are two major inputs the player has into incremental-society right now, and some more planned
+There are three major inputs the player has into incremental-society right now, and some more planned

 - Building Selection
 - Edicts
-- (Research selection)
+- Research selection
 - (Laws selection)
 - (Religion selection)
 - (Trade/Warfare selection)

 Buildings provide constant resources over time, but are fire and forget mostly.

 Edicts are almost like "clicking" in traditional incremental games, an action that you can repeat over and over to get some good.

+Research allows research to be spent to unlock new buildings, edicts, and more.
+It is the primary progression path through the ages.

-There are current two output, with more planned
+There are current three output, with more planned

 - Buildings/Regions
 - Resources Totals
-- (Research gained)
+- Research gained
 - (Laws Reformed)
 - (Religion Revelations)

 The core gameplay loops is get resources to make decisions to get more resources.

 How to do that without:

 - Make waiting for awhile being bored to get stuff
 - Without making absurdly huge numbers (like most clickers)
-- Have interesting decisions
+- Have interesting decisions.

 is the hard part.

-## Early Stone Age
+## Archaic

-The game starts in the earliest part of the stone age, with your tribe having nothing more than a "roving band" with Camp you return to often.
+Your tribe having nothing more than a "roving band" with no fixed home.

-One provence.
-5 buildings?

-You have some food stored, but not much, and no passive ability to get more.
+The gameplay loop is very simple, hunt to provide food.
+Don't starve.
+Feast when times are good (to gain bits of knowledge).

 (We need some tutorial messages here at some point).

-You have a number of edicts you can use to order your tribe around:

-- Hunt (Medium duration, gather huge amount of food)
-- Feast (Long duration, convert food to knowledge)

-You have to hunt to keep your tribe along, and feasting when times are good.

-When you have enough knowledge, you can research the entry technology - Settlement.
+Once you have knowledge and resources, you can start researching ideas.

-That will unlock the ability to build buildings and destroy them, to do some collection for you:
+Only stockpiles and timer are shown.
+Hide buildings, provinces, and such.

+Techs:

+Gathering -> Tool Making        -> Spears         -> Spear Throwers
+                                -> Stone Grinders
+          -> Seasonal Gathering
+          -> Early Settlements
+-> Domestication of Dogs
+          -> Pigments

+Gathering - Expand the tribes expeditions to target plants and wild grains.
+Also collect some stone and wood where readily available.
-- Gathering Camp - Trivial amount of food, wood, and stone.
+        Unlocks Gathering Action.
+Minor food, and trivial stone/wood

-You will still need to hunt for food, and feast for knowledge.

-Once you have a bit of a base, though still manual, the next goal is research unlocked after settlement.

-There are a few open paths:

-- Storytelling (Research and Stone) - Building "Story Circle" (Passive knowledge)
-- Hunting and Trapping (Research, Wood, Stone) - Unlocks hunting grounds (Collects minor version of "Hunt" edict, but not great)

-- Once both of those are researched, you can research Tookmaking (Research, Stone), which promotes you to Middle Stone Age.

-In the early stone age, here is the resource list:
+Tool Making - Since times immemorial what separates mankind from the animal kingdom is the consistent use of tools.
+Begin fashioning tools from bone, stone, and wood.
+        Unlocks other tool techs

+Seasonal Gathering - By migrating along consistent routes, resources can be exploited in season and yield increased.
+        Improves overall gathering yield but increases duration

+Stone Spears - Topped with sharpened stone projectile points, these weapons allowed hunters to go after larger prey.
+        Improves hunting maximum yield

+Spear Throwers - A wooden spear thrower allows hunters to launch spears with significantly greater force and accuracy.
+This allows them to hunt smaller game, which are more plentiful and consistent than megafauna.
+        Improve hunting minimum and maximum yield

+Stone Grinders - Grinding nuts, seeds, and grains extends the edible yield of gathering by allowing a wider range of items to be gathered.
+        Improves gathering food yield.

+Early Settlements - A stable food supply provides the ability to begin to settle in place.
+Beginning with seasonal camps over time they become more long lasting.
+        Settlements lead to a new "Stone Age".
+Buildings and jobs can provide "passive" income and allow specialization.

+Domestication of Dogs
+        Slightly improves "Instability" decay rate.
+        Slightly improves hunting yield

+Pigments
+        Improves "Instability" decay rate.

+Resource list:

 ### Tier 0